 Practical information about travelling in Europe

 Volunteering can be an unforgettable and rewarding experience, but with so many opportunities available it’s important to be careful with your choice.
-The quality of your experience can determine how you perceive volunteering as a whole.

 Do background checks